 Between Greenland and Denmark:

 We have an extensive free range of drinks, a meal and of course coffee and tea.
-Special wishes concerning vegetarian dishes, food for diabetics, children or babies should be ordered when booking your flight.
+Special wishes concerning vegetarian dishes, children or babies should be ordered when booking your flight.

 Between Iceland and Greenland:

 We serve coffee, tea and sandwiches free of charge.

 On all flights between Greenland and Denmark we offer a varied programme of entertainment, consisting of films, music, cartoons and music channels.
 Read more in our in-flight magazine, SULUK, which can be found in the seat pocket in front of you.
 It’s also here you’ll find a headset that you’re welcome to use free of charge.